sime3134/g-calendar-fetcher/README.md

 npm install g-calendar-fetcher
 ```

+## ⚠️ Breaking Changes

+This project follows semantic versioning.

+Before upgrading to a new minor version, please review the
+[CHANGELOG](CHANGELOG.md) for any breaking changes.

+The changelog is available from version 0.7.0.

 ## Usage

-Once you have included the library and it's dependencies in your project, you can start fetching and parsing calendar events using the provided class.
+Once you have installed the library in your project, you can start fetching and parsing calendar events using the provided class.

 The Google calendar you want to use has to be public and the URL has to be the ical one.
 It can be found in the settings in Google Calendar.